santhoshsram/flickr-downloader/Readme.md

 2. flick_api Python module.
 Can be installed from pip.

 ## Getting Started
-After cloning this git repo or downloading the python file
+After cloning this git repo or downloading the python file follow below steps to get started.

 ### 1. Install flickr_api module
 ```pip install flickr_api```